github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The extensible predicates are populated using data extensions specified in YAML files.

-In the sections below, we will show by example how to add tuples to the different extensible predicates.
+In the sections below, we will provide examples of how to add tuples to the different extensible predicates.
 The extensible predicates are used to customize and improve the existing data flow queries, by providing sources, sinks, and flow through (summaries) for library elements.
-The :ref:`reference-material` section will provide details on the *mini DSLs* that define models for each extensible predicate.
+The :ref:`reference-material` section will provide details on the *mini DSLs* that defines models for each extensible predicate.

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------